BENIKAD/zomato/README.md

-# This is my zomato landing page from tutor ROhan
+# This is my zomato landing page from tutor Rohan

+#devTown

 ## Done with first commit